seykron/cv/src/cv.en.markdown

 ### W3americas (2006 - 2007)

-My next job was at W3, a system consulting company focused on web development and sites maintenance for third party customers.
+My next job was for W3, a system consulting company focused on web development and sites maintenance for third party customers.
 I worked on the progressive maintenance of Citibank Brasil website.
 I was involved in the site's full redesign, mainly developing components that required integration with third-